liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/05-sync-security.markdown

 Likewise, the original file remains in the Site's Documents and Media portlet.
 To get rid of the error in the other user's local Sync folder, return there and then right click the file and select *Download From Server*.
-This replaces the file with the latest file in the @product@ instance.
+This replaces the file with the latest file in the @sharepoint@ instance.

 Now edit `secret.txt` in the secretagent user's local Sync folder.
-When you check the file in the other user's local Sync folder and in the @product@ instance, notice that Sync propagated the edits.
+When you check the file in the other user's local Sync folder and in the @sharepoint@ instance, notice that Sync propagated the edits.
 The changes were propagated because the secretagent user owns the file in the instance.
 Owners can do anything with their files, even when the Site's default file permissions are set